Grivn/Grivn/README.md

 ### Work

 #### 2022.5 ~ now
-- RD in ByteDance (TikTok), concentrating on microservice architecture and observability.
+- RD in ByteDance (TikTok)
+- Microservice architecture and observability.
+- Agentic AI.

 #### 2019.7 ~ 2022.2
 - RD in Hyperchain (https://www.hyperchain.cn/en/), one of the most famous companies in China to build permissioned blockchain infrastructure, concentrating on efficient consensus protocol.